SSN-594 Permit class

 Although they were larger than the previous SSN 585 Skipjack class, and used the same nuclear power plant, their hull design did not compromise their underwater speed.
 Designed for prolonged periods submerged, they were limited only by the amount of food that they could carry, and were capable of sustained operation at high speed.

 While almost all Cold War operations remain classified, recently declassified missions showcase Submarine Force capabilities.
-USS Guardfish (SSN-612) silently tracked a Soviet cruise missile (SSGN) submarine which was following U.S. aircraft carriers off Vietnam in the 1970's - ready to protect our ships should the SSGN launch her missiles.
+USS Guardfish (SSN-612) silently tracked a Soviet cruise missile (SSGN) submarine which was following U.S. aircraft carriers off Vietnam in the 1970's - ready to protect American ships should the SSGN launch her missiles.

 The "Permit" class submarines were originally designated the THRESHER class.
 The USS Thresher was built at the Portsmouth Naval Shipyard and commissioned 30 June 1961.
 The USS Thresher (SSN 593) was lost 200 miles off the coast of New England on 10 April 1963 while conducting sea trials that followed an overhaul.